 “It is obvious that in the bloody fighting that lies ahead as in the fighting in the past, the workers will be victorious chiefly through their own courage, determination , and self sacrifice.
 Far from opposing the so called excesses, those examples of popular vengeance against hated individuals or public buildings which has acquired hateful memories, we must not only condone these examples, but lend them a guiding hand.
 Let the mob be the mob.

 Notice Marx not only endorses his fellow ideologues to encourage mob violence during the Revolution, but to utilize it.

-The source and the quote it turns out is from a book by James Billington entitled, “Fire in the Minds of Men.”
 I thought to myself, who is that?
-It turns out Billington is the chief librarian of the Library of Congress.
-Dr. Grant’s staff at King’s Meadow recommended this book as stunningly insightful concerning the revolutionary faith.
+It turns out Billington was the chief librarian of the Library of Congress.
+Dr. George Grant’s staff at King’s Meadow – which is how I came across these quotes in the first place -recommended this book as stunningly insightful concerning the revolutionary faith.
 I’ve actually started reading through this book and am stunned by the amount of information it contains.